 Directors & Staff

-Brad Rees, Music Department Director, conducts University Choirs, directs the award-winning a cappella ensemble Up in the Air, and teaches voice, music theory, music production & engineering, and music business.
+Brad Rees, Department Chair, Visual and Performing Arts Department, conducts University Choirs, directs the award-winning a cappella ensemble Up in the Air, and teaches voice, music theory, music production & engineering, and music business.
 A leader in contemporary a cappella and vocal jazz education for two decades, Brad has served as the Assistant Director of Jazz Studies at the University of Northern Colorado, on the faculty at Iowa's School for Music Vocations, and on the jazz faculty at Bowling Green State University.
 A frequent clinician at vocal music festivals across the US and Canada, he is a regular judge for ICCA, ICHSA and show choir competitions throughout the Midwest, and has served on the faculty of Halewyn Jazz Workshop in Belgium and many other summer workshops and camps.
 His ensembles have appeared across the United States and Canada, at the Salzburg Music Festival in Austria, at the United Nations in New York and Geneva, and on tour in the Republic of China, Germany, the Czech Republic, and South Africa.
 His choirs have also performed on several national TV broadcasts.
 His own performing credits include appearances with Ben Folds, Bobby McFerrin’s Voicestra, Joe Williams, George Shearing, African gospel artist Rebecca Malope, and others.
 He sang with the Grammy-nominated vocal jazz quintet, The Axidentals, with Phil Mattson’s Voices, and in residence at the Smithsonian Institution.
 Brad is currently in the dissertation process towards a DMA from Boston University, received a Master of Music degree in Choral Conducting from the University of Northern Colorado, and holds degrees in music and public relations from George Mason University in Virginia.
 He has served in leadership positions for the Ohio chapters of IAJE and ACDA, and his compositions and arrangements are available through UNC Jazz Press.
 A native of Worcester, MA, Brad is an avid Red Sox fan.
 He lives in Tiffin with his wife, Ali, and children Noah and Brynn.
 Contact: firstname.lastname@example.org

 Rob Ciesluk directs the Tifﬁn University Marching Band, Concert Band, Axis Indoor Percussion Ensemble and teaches percussion lessons.
 Prior to his appointment at Tifﬁn University he was the Graduate Assistant Director of Band Activities at Bowling Green State University and Director of Bands at St. Wendelin High School in Fostoria, OH.
 Mr. Ciesluk has performed throughout the United States and United Kingdom while he was a member of the Southwind Drum and Bugle Corps, the Eastside Fury Percussion Ensemble and Poor Boy Music (PBM) a rock/ska band which has toured internationally and recorded on labels such as Raw Fish Records.
 A past president of Kappa Kappa Psi and Mu Phi Epsilon, Mr. Ciesluk's professional afﬁliations also include OMEA/MENC and Percussive Arts Society.
 Mr. Ciesluk continues to write and arrange for many marching bands and drumlines throughout Ohio and serves as the assistant percussion director for the BGSU Falcon Drumline.
 He holds a bachelor's degree in music education from Eastern Michigan University and a master's degree in music performance from Bowling Green State University.
 Rob lives in Fostoria with his wife Monica and his daughter Leah.
 Contact: CieslukRT@tiffin.edu